 f.
 Imported used motorcars with the engine capacity over 1000cc must be fitted with catalytic converter

-Applications for importing cars, both new and used, should be made through the Protocol and Consular Affairs Department, Ministry of Foreign Affairs and Trade by at least two (2) weeks before before the estimated date of arrival of such cars to Brunei Darussalam.
+Applications for importing cars, both new and used, should be made through the Protocol and Consular Affairs Department, Ministry of Foreign Affairs by at least two (2) weeks before before the estimated date of arrival of such cars to Brunei Darussalam.

 Entitlement for Vehicles ownership as follows:

 Diplomatic missions and consular posts are permitted to import or purchase a reasonable number of vehicles under privilege according to the size and needs of the mission or post.
 The general guideline is one vehicle for each two privileged officers at the mission or post.
-However, the requirement of each Diplomatic Mission will be considered on its own merits and approved by the Ministry of Foreign Affairs and Trade, depending on the size of the Diplomatic Mission and the number of its diplomatic staff.
+However, the requirement of each Diplomatic Mission will be considered on its own merits and approved by the Ministry of Foreign Affairs, depending on the size of the Diplomatic Mission and the number of its diplomatic staff.
 The Diplomatic Mission must use imported official mission cars and locally purchased cars for a minimum period of four years and two years respectively before disposal is allowed.

 b.
 Heads of Missions